nyilasypeter/piha/readme.md

 **Detailed description**
 Find all the XSS vulnerabilities at movie/movielist.php!
+You will have to be logged in to exploit the vulnerabilities.
 You can find both a client (DOM based) and a server (non-DOM based) XSS.
 Find both!
 Which one is more dangerous here?
 Why?
 (How would you exploit them?)
 Fix both of them!